Dragontalker/google-map-interface/README.md

 ## Description

-This projects includs a reusable template for develpment with Google Map API.
-The TypeScript interface in `CustomMap.ts` is completely resuable in any future projects.
+This projects includes a reusable template for development with Google Map API.
+The TypeScript interface in `CustomMap.ts` is completely reusable in any future projects.

 ## Installation